rasperepodvipodvert/HewlettPackardPrinterDrivers/README.md

 ### What Was Changed

-The original package contained a version check that prevented installation on macOS versions newer than 26.1.
+The original package contains a version check that prevents installation on newer macOS versions.
+Different package versions may have different limits:
+- Some packages check for macOS 15.0 (Sequoia)
+- Others may check for 26.1 or other versions

 The modification changes this limit to 99.0, effectively removing the restriction for all current and foreseeable macOS versions.

 ### What Was NOT Changed